kanishka-linux/vinanti/README.md

                                     # If not given, crawling will takes place
                                     # strictly following path of base url

-        use wait for maintaining duration between requests,
+        #use wait for maintaining duration between requests to same domain,

-        and max_requests for maximum concurrent requests at a time.
+        #and max_requests for maximum concurrent requests at a time.

 * Some other parameters which can be passed to http request functions or can be used during initialization: